Los Angeles streets, 11–40: 26th Street

-26th Street has been renamed Adams Boulevard west of Long Beach Avenue.
-Metro Local line 37 runs on West Adams Boulevard, and Metro Local line 55 run on East Adams Boulevard.
+Twenty-sixth Street has been renamed Adams Boulevard.

+From Long Beach Boulevard to Main Street, it is East Adams Boulevard.
+At Main Street, it changes to West Adams Boulevard.
+It ends at La Cienega Boulevard, where it intersects with Washington Boulevard.
+Metro Local line 55 run on East Adams Boulevard; Metro Local line 37 runs on West Adams Boulevard.
 East of Santa Fe Avenue, 26th Street is an industrial street that crosses the Los Angeles River, parallels the BNSF Railyard, and runs into Commerce.